JWST ETC Backgrounds

 When using backgrounds in the ETC, the best results are achieved using a "dated" background for the on-sky position of the target.
 Choosing a percentile option (Low/Medium/High) instead of specifying a date is not ideal due to the spatial coarseness of the background models with respect to, e.g., infrared cirrus.

-The recommended procedure for users that believe their observations are background-limited is as follows:
+The recommended procedure for users who believe their observations are background-limited is as follows:

 For observations with tight timing constraints, the date can be specified from the beginning to determine the optimal parameters to transfer to APT, without following all of the steps above.